SebastianDahlskog/SebastianDahlskog.github.io/_posts/2000-01-12-ClusteredRendering.markdown

 ### CPU Light culling = SLOW

-Should have made light assignment run as a compute shader for less performance impact.
+Pretty far into the project I realized that I **REALLY** should have made light assignment run as a compute shader for less performance impact.

 As far as I'm aware only reason to choose CPU light assignment over the compute shader alternative would be if you need to support older hardware that doesn't implement a graphics API that supports compute shaders.
-Obviously my student-project rendering system